 - Since data from large randomized controlled trials of beta-blocker, angiotensin-converting enzyme inhibitor/angiotensin-receptor blocker, and spironolactone use in breast cancer patients are not yet available, the authors opine that it is reasonable to treat anthracycline or trastuzumab-induced cardiomyopathy in accordance with the American College of Cardiology/AHA HF guidelines.

 - There are no definitive guidelines specific to CVD prevention in breast cancer patients, because most of these studies were small and had variable endpoint definitions.

 - The authors concluded that comprehensive care is an essential element in the management of cancer patients to maximize gains in cancer therapy while minimizing the potential deleterious impact on CV health.
 This includes surveillance in survivorship programs.

 Perspective: This article shines a light on a burgeoning field, but with a paucity of randomized clinical data.
 There are not enough evidence-based data to make specific recommendations on management of such patients.

-Keywords: Arrhythmias, Cardiac, Anthracyclines, Biological Markers, Breast Neoplasms, Cardiomyopathies, Cardiotoxicity, Coronary Artery Disease, Diabetes Mellitus, Diet, Doxorubicin, Dyslipidemias, Echocardiography, Epirubicin, Exercise, Heart Failure, Hypertension, Hypertension, Pulmonary, Magnetic Resonance Imaging, Myocardial Infarction, Natriuretic Peptide, Brain, Neoplasms, Obesity, Overweight, Postmenopause, Primary Prevention, Risk Factors, Smoking, Spironolactone, Stroke, Troponin
+Keywords: Arrhythmias, Cardiac, Anthracyclines, Biomarkers, Breast Neoplasms, Cardiomyopathies, Cardiotoxicity, Coronary Artery Disease, Diabetes Mellitus, Diet, Doxorubicin, Dyslipidemias, Echocardiography, Epirubicin, Exercise, Heart Failure, Hypertension, Hypertension, Pulmonary, Magnetic Resonance Imaging, Myocardial Infarction, Natriuretic Peptide, Brain, Neoplasms, Obesity, Overweight, Postmenopause, Primary Prevention, Risk Factors, Smoking, Spironolactone, Stroke, Troponin

 < Back to Listings